 Judge: “Well, your objections are overruled and the court is still entering a plea of ‘not guilty” on your behalf.”

 You: “Objection!
-It is now clear that you are prejudiced against the rights of the Accused and cannot and will not act impartially in this matter, as you are willfully refusing to comply with the law, the rules of procedure, or to act in the best interest of the Accused’s due process rights.
+It is now clear that you are perfectly willing to ignore the law and the rulings of the higher courts of this state to further your prejudiced actions against the rights of the Accused and that you cannot and will not act fair and impartially in this matter.
+On and for the record, in open court, you are willfully refusing to comply with higher court precedent, the laws of this state, the rules of procedure, or to act in the best interest of the Accused’s protected due process rights.
 On those grounds, I hereby move for your immediate disqualification from this matter.

-I further move for a continuance for the purpose of preparing and filing a properly sworn Motion to Disqualify and my supporting judicial conduct and professional ethics complaints relating to your actions in this proceeding.”
+For the purpose of your disqualification and removal I will be preparing and filing a written and properly sworn Motion to Disqualify and the necessary supporting DOJ, judicial conduct, and professional ethics complaints relating to your actions in these proceedings.”

-From this point forward the only thing you say in response to any questions, statements or rulings by the judge, other than granting your continuance, should be:
+From this point forward the only thing you say in response to any questions, statements or rulings by this same judge should be:

-Now, before you get all hot and bothered by my suggestion of disqualifying a justice of the peace under statutory provisions obviously written for a municipal judge, let me lay out a little logic for you on the matter.
 While it is true that the provisions of Sec.
-29.052, Government Code, are written as being specifically directed at municipal judges and not justices of the peace, there is no other provision of law or statute that describes a similarly specific procedure for disqualifying a justice of the peace.
-There simply is no other described procedure for disqualification of a justice or judge than that found in Chapter 29 of the Government Code.
+29.052, Government Code, are written as being specifically directed at municipal judges and not justices of the peace, the fact is that there is no other provision or procedure identified in law or statute that describes a similarly specific procedure for disqualifying a justice of the peace who illegally acts in exactly the same manner as the municipal judge is doing.
+There simply is no other specifically described procedure for the disqualification of a judge (or justice of the peace) than that found in Subchapter 29 A-1 of the Government Code.

 Furthermore, considering that both courts allegedly have the same type and level of criminal jurisdiction, logic dictates that it must be possible to disqualify a justice of the peace on any of the same legal grounds that can be used to justify the disqualification of a municipal judge.
 And since there is only the one defined procedure for doing so, logic says that we should be able to apply that same procedure to both in the absence of any other direction on the process.
 Let the higher courts tell us later if we are wrong or if there is a different disqualification procedure for justices of the peace than there is for municipal judges.
 But they would also have to show us where statute says that’s the case, and I doubt that they can actually do so.

-You don’t have to believe me about any of this now as to this being the actual process you will see unfold, but just go through this process even once, and you will not be long in coming back and apologizing to me for your having ever doubted me.
+You don’t have to believe me right now when I tell you that this will more or less be the actual process you will see unfold, but, just go through this process even once, and you will not be long in coming back and apologizing to me for your having ever doubted me.